 Today, the growing usage of smartphones, easy and widespread availability of wifi, increasing broadband speed and an inclination towards cloud-based services are encouraging accountants to adapt.
 Millennials and other young business people who aim to save time and money are looking for technology-based solutions.

-For instance, they would always choose video conferencing over a face to face meeting that will take up an entire evening.
-To keep apace with the current trend accountants are incorporating screen sharing, instant messaging and video conferencing tools in their process and have set up cloud accounting systems and apps for their clients that integrate with their accounting software.
+For instance, they would always choose video conferencing over a face-to-face meeting that will take up an entire evening.
+To keep pace with the current trend accountants are incorporating screen sharing, instant messaging and video conferencing tools in their process and have set up cloud accounting systems and apps for their clients that integrate with their accounting software.

 3. Big Data